What Do I Do With My KiwiSaver When I Retire?

 |

-Option Two: Retire later (e.g. work beyond 65 and keep contributing to KiwiSaver)Many New Zealanders don't want to retire when they turn 65 and prefer to keep active in the job market even if they scale back their hours.
+Option 2: Retire later (e.g. work beyond 65 and keep contributing to KiwiSaver)Many New Zealanders don't want to retire when they turn 65 and prefer to keep active in the job market even if they scale back their hours.
 However, if you plan to do this, you will still receive the full pension payment to complement your wages.
-This is because, at the age of 65, superannuation payments are a right regardless of whether you carry on working.
+This is because, at the age of 65, NZ Super payments are a right regardless of whether you carry on working.

-However, your employer is not legally required to keep making employer contributions once you turn 65.
-So they might continue to contribute, but if they don't, it may be worth ending your KiwiSaver contributions, given the government contribution also stops at 65.
-Many New Zealanders enjoy the financial and lifestyle benefits of part-time paid employment while getting a boost from New Zealand superannuation.
+However, your employer is not legally required to keep contributing to your KiwiSaver once you turn 65.
+If they choose not to, it may be worth ending your own KiwiSaver contributions, given the government contribution also stops at 65.
+Many New Zealanders enjoy the financial and lifestyle benefits of part-time paid employment while getting a boost from NZ Super.
 Also, there is less need to access KiwiSaver funds given the regular income generated.
-However, if you're looking to buy big-ticket items, making sizeable withdrawals annually - for example, around 5% of the balance - and moving it to a savings account is a popular approach.
-From there, you can spend the money as you need it while your superannuation and wages help with everyday costs.
+However, if you're looking to buy big-ticket items, making sizeable withdrawals annually - for example, around 5% of the balance - moving it to a savings account is a popular approach.
+From there, you can spend the money as you need it while your NZ Super and wages help with everyday costs.
 MoneyHub Founder Christopher Walsh comments: "My parents are in their 70s and are highly active, and many of their friends of a similar age keep busy running businesses and volunteering.
 I firmly believe that retirement as a concept is misunderstood - many New Zealanders intend to keep working, albeit more on their terms.
 Having a regular income, superannuation payments, and the freedom to draw down KiwiSaver puts you in an incredibly strong financial position.
 If you're thinking about staying in the workforce, you have nothing to lose if you enjoy what you do and want to move to a part-time role.
 In any case, I wish you the best in this exciting chapter of your life".
 In summary, what do I need to do?

 |